microsoft/LightGBM/docs/Advanced-Topics.rst

 Support for Position Bias Treatment
 ------------------------------------

-Often the relevance labels provided in Learning-to-Rank taks might be derived from implicit user feedback (e.g., clicks) and therefore might be biased due to their position/location on the screen when having been presented to a user.
+Often the relevance labels provided in Learning-to-Rank tasks might be derived from implicit user feedback (e.g., clicks) and therefore might be biased due to their position/location on the screen when having been presented to a user.
 LightGBM uses an additional file to store positional data, like the following:

 ::